kissplugins/KISS-Smart-Batch-Installer-MKII/docs/PROJECT-FSM.md

 ### **Next Steps: Production Hardening**

-While the core FSM is complete, the Gemini audit identified valuable areas for long-term maintainability:
+While the core FSM is complete, the audit identified valuable areas for long-term maintainability:

-1. **Automated Testing** - Critical for preventing regressions
+1. **Automated Testing** - Critical for preventing regressions and validating state transitions
+2. **Final State Check Elimination** - Ensure all components use FSM as single source of truth
-2. **Code Documentation** - Deprecate legacy methods and document patterns
+3. **Code Documentation** - Deprecate legacy methods and document FSM patterns
-3. **Performance Optimization** - Fine-tune caching and state persistence
+4. **Performance Optimization** - Fine-tune caching and state persistence
-4. **Advanced Features** - State history, batch operations, error analytics
+5. **Advanced Features** - State history, batch operations, error analytics

 The system is ready for production use with the current implementation providing a solid, maintainable foundation for future enhancements.

+### **Audit Integration Notes**
+*Based on AUDIT-GEMINI.md review - most items already completed, remaining integrated above*

 * **Anti-Patterns to Avoid 🚨**
     * ❌ Do not add "helper" methods that bypass the FSM.